open-rhoads/reactjs/README.md

 # reactjs
-This demonstrates a simple React REST API
+This demonstrates a simple React REST API.
+It uses functional components with hooks and axios, to asynchronously load sample user data.